beNative/prompt-forge/README.md

 4.  **Configuration**:
     -   Open the application and click the settings (gear) icon.
     -   The app will automatically detect running services.
-    -   Simply select your desired service and model from the dropdown menus and click "Save".
+    -   Simply select your desired service and model from the dropdown menus, configure UI options, and click "Save Changes".

 ## Building for Production